 What you'll need

-I used super bulky weight yarn and my 3.5 mm hook.
-I stand by my Clover Amours!
+🖤 I used super bulky weight yarn and my 3.5 mm hook.
+I like to use my Clover Amours.

 The “Outside the Lines” Planter Covers are a fun way to practice the waistcoat stitch while also decorating the plants around the house with unique and cozy covers!
 The idea came to me while repotting some of my potted ferns and Dracenas.
 I needed something nice to dress them up, and instead of buying fancy ceramic pots, I decided to make them myself in crochet.

 I proud myself with writing ultra-detailed patterns for you, so that your crocheting experience is as smooth and seamless as possible.
 But whenever you have a pattern related question, my Facebook support group is the place to ask.
 There you can also share your WIPs and brag about your FOs with the community!